 ALLIED COPPER REPORTS ADDITIONAL FINANCIAL AND TECHNICAL INFORMATION FOR VOLT LITHIUM CORP.

-/EIN News/ -- Vancouver, British Columbia, Canada, Nov.
+Vancouver, British Columbia, Canada, Nov.
 24, 2022 (GLOBE NEWSWIRE) -- Allied Copper Corp.
-(TSX-V: CPR, OTCQB: CPRRF) (the “Company” or “Allied Copper”), is pleased to announce additional technical information and financial information regarding Volt Lithium Corp. (“Volt”).
-As announced on October 31, 2022, Allied Copper has agreed to acquire 100% of the issued and outstanding shares of privately-held Volt, pursuant to a share purchase agreement (the “Agreement”) dated October 31, 2022, among each of the shareholders of Volt (collectively, the “Vendors”) and the Company (the “Acquisition”).
+CPRCPRRF (the "Company" or "Allied Copper"), is pleased to announce additional technical information and financial information regarding Volt Lithium Corp. ("Volt").
+As announced on October 31, 2022, Allied Copper has agreed to acquire 100% of the issued and outstanding shares of privately-held Volt, pursuant to a share purchase agreement (the "Agreement") dated October 31, 2022, among each of the shareholders of Volt (collectively, the "Vendors") and the Company (the "Acquisition").
 Through this Acquisition, Allied Copper is afforded a strategic opportunity to expand both its asset base and development focus to include a broader range of battery metals that represent key inputs supporting the global energy transition.

 Rainbow Lake Property